Medical Insurance, Billing, and Coding at a Glance

 Outlook for Employment

-Employment of health information technicians is projected to grow 15 percent through 2024, much faster than the average for all occupations, according to government statistics.
+Employment of medical records and health information technicians is projected to grow 13 percent through 2026, much faster than the average for all occupations, according to government statistics.
 The demand for health services is expected to increase as the U.S. population ages.
 Additional records, coupled with widespread use of electronic health records by all types of healthcare providers, could lead to an increased need for technicians to organize healthcare information and records.

-Industries That Employed the Most Health Information Technicians in 2014:
+Industries That Employed the Most Medical Records and Health Information Technicians in 2016:

 Please note that these are national statistics and projections that might vary by location.

-Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm#tab-1 and the American Academy of Professional Coders aapc.com
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical Records and Health Information Technicians, on the Internet at https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm; visited January 17, 2018 and the American Academy of Professional Coders aapc.com